folio-org/folio-ansible/doc/index.md

    address 10.0.2.15 and eth1 with the address you assign from the host-only network.

-4. Take down Okapi on the VM with `sudo systemctl stop okapi`.
+4. Take down Okapi on the VM with `docker stop okapi`.

 5. Update the Okapi configuration file `/etc/folio/okapi/okapi.json`.
 Change the value of the `okapiurl`